 WORD OF MOUTH REFERRALS FOR GOOD EXPLANT SURGEONS

-A good way to find a surgeon for explant is by word of mouth referrals from explanted ladies.
-Here is a list of world wide EXPLANT SURGEONS which I gathered from other explant sites and from ladies recommending their surgeon to me.
+A good way to find a surgeon for explant is by word of mouth referrals from properly explanted ladies.
+Here is a list of world wide EXPLANT SURGEONS which we gathered from ladies recommending their surgeon to us in our facebook group.

 OTHER IMPORTANT THINGS TO KNOW IN REGARD TO EXPLANT

-READY YOUR BODY BEFORE SURGERY – Depending on the time frame before your explant, you can prepare your body by nourishing yourself as well as you can, fueling with extra high quality vitamins and minerals to support healing and improving your gut health through an organic, wholefoods diet and lots of soil based probiotics.
-Do not stimulate detoxification until about a month after explant as you do not want to spread anymore toxins than necessary through your system and organs.
+READY YOUR BODY BEFORE SURGERY – Depending on the time frame before your explant, you can prepare your body by nourishing yourself as well as you can, fueling with extra high quality vitamins and minerals to support healing and improving your gut health through an organic, wholefoods diet and lots probiotics.
 Your surgeon may request that all supplements be stopped at least two weeks prior to your surgery so as not to affect the actual surgery itself.

 OBTAIN A COPY OF YOUR IMPLANTATION OPERATIVE REPORT – Obtain a copy of the operative report for your implantation from the placing plastic surgeon.
 The operative report will help the explant surgeon and will be helpful if you decide to get your implants analyzed and or explore legal avenues.